Lahaina residents reckon with destruction, loss as arduous search for victims continues

 FEMA spokesperson Adam Weintraub told reporters Wednesday that the number of people unaccounted for is estimated to be between 1,100 and 1,300.
 People across the Hawaiian island have been asked to provide DNA samples in an effort to identify human remains.

-Only two of the victims have so far been publicly identified, 79-year-old Buddy Jantoc and 74-year-old Robert Dyckman.
+Only three of the victims have so far been publicly identified: 90-year-old Virginia Dofa, 79-year-old Buddy Jantoc and 74-year-old Robert Dyckman, all of Lahaina.

 Dozens of FEMA search and rescue teams with 40 cadaver dogs continue to methodically comb for human remains, Hawaii Gov. Josh Green said in a news briefing Wednesday afternoon.
 At least 38% of the Lahaina fire burn area had been searched.